CelliesProjects/aquacontrol32/README.md

 <br>See it in action at my [fish](https://vissen.wasietsmet.nl/) and my [salamanders](https://salamanders.wasietsmet.nl/) tank.
   - SNTP timekeeping with timezone support.
   - 3x OneWire DS18B20 sensor support and FFat storage with a 30 day temperature history.
-  - I<sup>2</sup>C SSD1306 128x64 OLED support.
+  - SSD1306 128x64 OLED over I<sup>2</sup>C support.
-  - SPI ILI9341 320x240 TFT with XPT2046 touchscreen support.
+  - ILI9341 320x240 TFT with XPT2046 touchscreen over SPI support.
   - All device settings are saved in NVS.
-  - Easily connect your controller to WiFi with the [ESP8266 SmartConfig Android app](https://play.google.com/store/apps/details?id=com.cmmakerclub.iot.esptouch&hl=nl).
+  - Easily connect your controller to WiFi with the [Espressif EsptouchForAndroid app](https://github.com/EspressifApp/EsptouchForAndroid/releases/latest).
   - Get a notification in the web interface if a new release is available.

 #### Requirements